-I also welcome the opportunity to give presentations on past climate change, oceanography, or geology.
+I also welcome the opportunity to give presentations on climate change, oceanography, or geology.
 Contact me here.

 Hailey Riechelson (Columbia University, 2016-2017) “Using Boron Isotope Fractionation to Estimate Oceanic pH between the Holocene and Last Glacial Maximum”